fredbradley/topdesk/README.md

 ## License

-license.
-Please see the [license file](license.md) for more information.
+MIT.
+Please see the [license file](LICENSE.md) for more information.